Price

 Discover Egypt, ancient & modern

 Uncover the ancient secrets of Egypt amid the welcoming culture of today.
 See the pyramids from astride a majestic camel.
 Explore the Temple of Karnak’s 136 soaring pillars.
-Visit Queen Nefertari’s tomb in the Valley of the Kings.
+Visit Queen Nefertari’s tomb in the Valley of the Queens.
 Skim the waters of the Nile by traditional felucca.
 Enjoy the fragrances of Aswan’s spice market.
 Join our expert Egyptologists on a 12-day cruisetour through Egypt on board our modern Nile ships, owned and operated by Viking.

 Pharaohs & Pyramids